JosephEoff/josepheoff.github.io/_posts/2020-02-01-howtosolder-toc.md

 15. [Regular or unleaded](howtosolder-15-regular-or-unleaded) - What kind of solder is best?
 16. [Meet my new soldering iron](howtosolder-16-new-soldering-iron) - The hardware store cheapy left me hanging.
 17. [Repair an Android headset](howtosolder-17-headset) - Everything it takes to replace a broken Android headset plug (4 pole CTIA.)
+18. [A better solder sucker](howtosolder-18-bettersoldersucker) - A modern replacement for the old fashioned solder sucker ball.

 As I complete each post, I'll link them into this table of contents.
 I may add other pages, or combine some items and shorten the list.
 We'll see how it goes.